Certified PDM/PLM Tools

 Assessment and Reassessment Requirements

 PLM tools have not been reassessed since their initial certification.
 In order to provide up-to-date information to ICM website users, a reassessment will be required to retain a PLM tool's CMII certification status.
-In order to keep the information current, tools are to be periodically reassessed.
+Reassessments of the currently listed tools must be completed by the end of 2015.

 Revised Assessment Methodology